October Road (TV series): Production

 Portions of the show were filmed at Agnes Scott College in Decatur, Georgia, in Newnan, Georgia, in Madison, Georgia, and Grant Park, Atlanta.

-Elements of Scott Rosenberg's 2001-2002 show Going to California were recycled; Evan Jones again played a character named "Ikey"; "Eddie Latekka" reappeared but played by a different actor; "Baggo" was referenced but unseen, while Brad William Henke and Sean Gunn played new characters.
+Elements of Scott Rosenberg's 2001–2002 show Going to California were recycled; Evan Jones again played a character named "Ikey"; "Eddie Latekka" reappeared but was played by Geoff Stults; "Baggo" was referenced but unseen, while Brad William Henke and Sean Gunn played new characters.
 The boys' childhood friend Angela Ferilli moved to the town of Bishop Flats (where Going to California was set), which they then visited and which was said to be 'three towns over' from Knights Ridge.

 Episodes and U.S. ratings

 The show debuted to strong initial ratings, but fell 16% in its second episode, though its ratings were still substantially higher than Men in Trees, the show it replaced upon its first-season conclusion.

 It lost some of its audience during the last episode from a 3.7 rating to a 3.3 rating.

 ABC originally planned on airing only four episodes of the series, leaving two episodes to be part of a second season.
 The network revised these plans on April 2, 2007, and the last episode of season one aired on April 26, 2007.

 October Road was renewed for a second season on May 11, 2007.
 The new season order was of 13 episodes, which could be extended to a full 22-episode season based on ratings.
 The new season saw Lindy Booth and Rebecca Field made cast members.

 Seasonal rankings (based on average total viewers per episode) of October Road on ABC:

 The overall ratings for the first season—all episodes airing at 10:00 PM on Thursdays—were Rank #38, and 10.5 million viewers.

 † Episode aired after a new Grey's Anatomy, which on the night of October Road's pilot averaged 22.7 million viewers.